pivot-access-ltd/bma-offline-docs/src/how-to-deploy-physical-machines-6193.md

 MAAS also supports machine customisation with a process called "preseeding."
 For more information about customising machines, see [How to customise machines](/t/how-to-customise-machines/5108).

 To deploy, you must configure the underlying machine to netboot.
-Such a machine will undergo the following process:
+Such a machine will undergo the following process, outlined in the above diagram:

-1. DHCP server is contacted
-2.  kernel and initrd are received over TFTP
-3.  machine boots
+1. MAAS boots the machine via the machine's BMC, using whatever power driver is necessary to properly communicate with the machine.
+2. The booted machine sends a DHCP Discover request.
+3. The MAAS-managed DHCP server (ideally) responds with an IP address and the location of a MAAS-managed HTTP or TFTP boot server.
+4. The machine uses the HTTP/TFTP location to request a usable Network Boot Program (NBP).
+5. The machine recieves the NBP and boots.
+6. The machine firmware requests a bootable image.
+7. MAAS sends an ephemeral OS image, including an initrd; this ephemeral (RAM-only) image is necessary for ```curtin``` to carry out any hardware-prep instructions (such as disk paritioning) before the deployed OS is booted.
-4.  initrd mounts a Squashfs image ephemerally over HTTP
+8. The initrd mounts a SquashFS image, also ephemerally, over HTTP.
-5.  cloud-init triggers deployment process
-6.  curtin installation script runs
-7. Squashfs image (same as above) is placed on disk

-[note]
+9. The machine boots the emphemeral image.
+10. The ephemeral image runs ```curtin```, with passed pre-seed information, to configure the machine's hardware.
-The curtin installer uses an image-based method and is now the only installer used by MAAS.
+11. The desired deployment (target) image is retrieved by ```curtin```, which installs and boots that deployment image.
+Note that the curtin installer uses an image-based method and is now the only installer used by MAAS.
 Although the older debian-installer method has been removed, curtin continues to support preseed files.
 For more information about customising machines see [How to customise machines](/t/how-to-customise-machines/5108).
-[/note]
+12. The target image runs its embedded ```cloud-init``` script set, including any customisations and pre-seeds.

+Once this is done, the target image is up and running on the machine, and the machine can be considered successfully deployed.

-Before deploying, you should take two key actions:
+Also note that, before deploying, you should take two key actions:

 1. Review and possibly set the [Ubuntu kernels](/t/how-to-customise-machines/5108#heading--about-ubuntu-kernels) and the [Kernel boot options](/t/how-to-customise-machines/5108#heading--about-kernel-boot-options) that will get used by deployed machines.